Short food supply chains: Regulations

 However, there have been discussions at the senate and at regional levels that shortness should not be reduced to the number of intermediaries but also geographical distance should be considered (e.g., one can buy wine directly, but what if it travels 1,000 km?).
 Following the national action plan (or maybe prior to it in some cases), regional SFSC plans have been developed.
 Regional action plans refer to the definition above, but they also complement or precise it.
 F.i.
-Aquitaine region also adds short or reduced geographical distance between producers and consumers (link).
+Aquitaine region also adds short or reduced geographical distance between producers and consumers.
+The French Law on modernization of agriculture and fishing, updated in 2010 (n° 2010-874), among its many other intervention actions also states "the development of short food chains and facilitation of geographical proximity between producers and processors."

-The French Law on modernisation of agriculture and fishing, updated in 2010 (n° 2010-874), among its many other intervention actions also states "the development of short food chains and facilitation of geographical proximity between producers and processors."
+The growth of short food supply chains is encouraged as a part of the United States of America's Food Safety Modernization Act.
+Section 111, "Sanitary Transportation of Food", prompts a study to be conducted in order to examine the effects of longer travel, specifically airborne, on food.
+The study also would examine and convey the need for rural food sources in order to reduce potential harms due to long delivery periods.
+The Local and Regional Foods Division, as a part of The United States Department of Agriculture (USDA), conducts research that analyzes agricultural market channels and provides tools and insights to help American farmers and food producers grow.
+The USDA invests money into local food production in hopes to encourage private investment in local food supply.

 Examples

 Farmers' markets are physical retail markets featuring foods sold directly by farmers to consumers.
 There may be controls intended to ensure that sellers and products are local as well as excluding intermediaries: for example, Guildford Borough Council states that producers using their Farmers' Market "must be based in our catchment area of within [a] 50 mile radius of Guildford", although they do also state that "occasionally we will take a producer outside the catchment, but only if it's a product that can't be sourced within the radius".

 Community-supported agriculture (CSA), network or association of individuals who have pledged to support one or more local farms, with growers and consumers sharing the risks and benefits of food production.
 The URGENCI network federates initiatives of CSA from all over the world.

 Gruppi di acquisto solidale (GAS) Italian networks initiated by consumers that link up to farmers to organize alternative food provision.